 An introduction to basic Spanish conversational communication focusing on the specific context and situations of the workplace.
 The aim of this course is to achieve a basic level of proficiency in conversational Spanish to exchange information and perform basic everyday tasks.
+This class may be offered for specific career industries such as the Hospitality or Healthcare industries.
+When this happens, the career industry will be specified in the title.
 (MnTC: Goal 8) 3C/3/0/0